 Balanced Climate[TM] is a great comfort feature that can easily be applied under any normal circumstances.
-If the Bard air conditioning system is being set up in a typical environment where 72°F is the lowest cooling setpoint, remove the Y1/Y2 jumper and install a 2-stage cooling thermostat.
+If the Bard heat pump system is being set up in a typical environment where 72°F is the lowest cooling setpoint, remove the Y1/Y2 jumper and install a 2-stage cooling thermostat.
 This will increase the humidity removal up to 35% and provide a much more comfortable environment.
-This mode will also increase the supply temperature when in heating mode.
-When Balanced Climate mode is activated, it is employed in both heating and cooling modes.